The Division of Teacher Education offers the following programs:

 This program, conducted entirely online, empowers 21st century educators to infuse and implement technology into K-U teaching and learning classrooms and online learning communities.

 Learning and Technology, M.A.Ed., and Mild/Moderate Disabilities Education Specialist Credential

 Learn how to make a difference in special needs classrooms.
 Expert faculty instruct and guide from a distinctly Christian perspective, leading to a compassionate, caring, and ethical approach to teaching.
 Candidates build the knowledge, skills, and dispositions necessary to help all students learn through engaging, technology-driven experiences.

 Learning and Technology, M.A.Ed., and Moderate/Severe Disabilities Education Specialist Credential

 This program empowers candidates to effectively integrate technology into the special needs classroom.
 Coursework delves into instructional strategy, behavioral support, intervention, and assessment for students with moderate/severe disabilities, as well as core classes in educational technology and learning.

 Learning and Technology, M.A.Ed., and Multiple Subject Teaching Credential

-The Master of Arts in Education: Learning and Technology focuses on foundational tools for teachers to design and implement instructional experiences that integrate technology throughout the curriculum.
-Graduates gain essential skills and knowledge in a variety of areas, including instructional video, web tools for enhanced interactive learning, digital communications, and emerging trends in the field.
+Equip yourself with the foundational tools for designing and implementing instructional experiences that integrate technology throughout the curriculum, and gain essential skills and knowledge in a variety of areas, including instructional video, web tools for enhanced interactive learning, digital communications, and emerging trends in the field.